 - Describe your research, work, and other experiences, even if they are not related to the research group you are applying to.

 - Your CV should not include your marital status, children, religion, or passport/id number.
-We strive for equity and do not judge your application based on these information.
+We do not judge your application based on these information.

-- However, do state if you are a Canadian citizen/Canadian permanent resident, because if you are, you are eligible for Canadian government scholarships ($40,000 a year for a PhD student, $27,000 for master's), and you will be given priority admission consideration.
+- However, do state if you are a Canadian citizen/Canadian permanent resident, because if you are, you will be given priority consideration.
+Only Canadian citizens/Canadian permanent residents are eligible for Canadian government scholarships for master's ($27,000).

 Preparing applications: